pcorey/pcorey.github.io/_posts/2016-09-12-rewriting-history.markdown

 b3065c9 Project setup
 </code></pre>

-What if we forgot to create a file called `bar.js`{:.language-javascript} after we created `foo.js`{:.language-javascript}.
-For maximum clarity, we want this file to be created in a new commit following `873641e`{:.language-javascript}.
+What if we forgot to create a file called `bar.js`{:.language-bash} after we created `foo.js`{:.language-bash}.
+For maximum clarity, we want this file to be created in a new commit following `873641e`{:.language-bash}.
 How would we do it?

 Once again, interactive rebase comes to the rescue.
-While doing a root rebase, we can mark `873641e`{:.language-javascript} as needing editing:
+While doing a root rebase, we can mark `873641e`{:.language-bash} as needing editing:

-<pre class='language-javascript'><code class='language-javascript'>
+<pre class='language-bash'><code class='language-bash'>
 git rebase -i --root master

 pick b3065c9 Project setup